-Students are tested at the end of Year 9 to see if they qualify for any special exam arrangements.
+Pupils are tested at the end of Year 9 to see if they qualify for any special exam arrangements.
 The timing of these assessments is delayed until the summer term as the results are only valid for 26 months.
-The students tested are those on the SEN Register or those who are recommended for assessment by their subject teachers.
-If a student feels they ought to be considered for special arrangements and there are grounds for this, they can self-refer.
-This should be done by the Easter holidays of Year 9.
+The pupils tested are those with a formal diagnosis of dyslexia or those who are recommended for assessment by their subject teachers and a history of need can be provided.
+Pupils can only be granted exam access arrangements through qualification in these tests.
+Entry level is available for pupils for whom GCSE English is not appropriate.
+Individual pupils are advised accordingly.